-To configure network settings manually via the web user interface:
+To configure a static IPv4 address via web user interface:

 - 1. Click on Network->LAN Configuration. - 2.
-In the IP Config block, mark the Static IP radio box.
+In the IPv4 Config block, mark the Static IP radio box.

-3. Enter the IP address, subnet mask, default gateway, primary DNS and secondary DNS in the corresponding fields.
+3. Enter the desired values in the IP Address, Subnet Mask, Gateway, Primary DNS and Secondary DNS fields.

-Click Confirm to accept the change.
-A dialog box pops up to prompt that settings will take effect after a reboot.
+- 4. Click Confirm to accept the change. - A dialog box pops up to prompt that settings will take effect after a reboot. - 5.
+Click Confirm to reboot the endpoint immediately.